19hours/sg-statutes/Acts/Income Tax Act.md

 “value” —

-(a) in relation to issued securities of a company other than those prescribed under paragraph (c) of the definition of “issued securities”, means the value of those securities at the time of their issue by the company; or
+(a) in relation to issued securities of a company other than those prescribed under paragraph (c) of the definition of “issued securities”, means —

+(i) where the relevant day is before 1st April 2014, the value of those securities at the time of their issue by the company; and

+(ii) where the relevant day falls on or after 1st April 2014, the net asset value of those securities as at the relevant day; or

-(b) in relation to issued securities of a company prescribed under paragraph (c) of the definition of “issued securities”, means the value of those securities at the prescribed time.
+(b) in relation to issued securities of a company prescribed under paragraph (c) of the definition of “issued securities”, means —

-[53/2007; 34/2008; 27/2009]
+(i) where the relevant day is before 1st April 2014, the value of those securities at the prescribed time; and

+(ii) where the relevant day falls on or after 1st April 2014, the net asset value of those securities as at the relevant day.

+[Act 37 of 2014 wef 01/04/2014]

 (9) The Minister may by regulations make such transitional and savings provisions as he may consider necessary or expedient in relation to the repeal of section 13R in force immediately before 1st September 2007.